light-conversion-public/HARPIA-Dual-Detection/README.md

 # HARPIA Dual Detection package
+Performs simultaneous, not referenced, detection for HARPIA spectrometer, equipped with two linear array sensors.

 ## Requirements
  - Installed Light Conversion Launcher application.
 It is used to run this script.
- - Installed and running HARPIA Service App.
+ - Installed and running HARPIA Service App, version 1.11 or greater.
 Connection with the spectrograph must be successful.
- - PDU.
-It must be connected to system-specific HARPIA's motor control port
- - Photodiode, placed after the PDU for beam intensity acquisition

 ## Configuration
  - Start the Launcher application